Obstructive sleep apnea

 Heart Failure.
 Up to a third of patients with heart failure also have sleep apnea.
 Central sleep apnea often results from heart failure.
 Obstructive sleep apnea can cause heart damage that worsens heart failure and increases the risk for death.

 Atrial Fibrillation.
 Sleep apnea may be a cause of atrial fibrillation (irregular heartbeat).

-Because sleep apnea so often includes noisy snoring, the condition can adversely affect the sleep quality of the bed partner.
+Because sleep apnea often includes noisy snoring, the condition can adversely affect the sleep quality of the bed partner.
 Spouses or partners may also suffer from sleeplessness and fatigue.
 In some cases, the snoring can disrupt relationships.
 Diagnosis and treatment of sleep apnea in the patient can help eliminate these problems.

 Failure to Thrive.
 Small children with undiagnosed sleep apnea may "fail to thrive," that is, they do not gain weight or grow at a normal rate and they have low levels of growth hormone.
 In severe cases, this may affect the heart and central nervous system.

-Attention Deficits and Hyperactivity.
+Behavior and Learning Problems.
+Poor sleep and sleep-related breathing disturbances can cause behavioral and cognitive issues.
 Problems in attention and hyperactivity are common in children with sleep apnea.
 There is some evidence that such children may be misdiagnosed with attention-deficit hyperactivity disorder.
 Even children who snore and do not have sleep apnea may be at higher risk for poor concentration.

 Symptoms may include: